 - Clean off any remaining residue, and shine up with a cloth.

-2. Remove burned food spots with Arm & Hammer toothpaste.
+3. Remove burned food from glass stove tops with Arm & Hammer toothpaste.

 Apply toothpaste to burned food stains and gently rub the paste in with an old toothbrush or your finger.
 Allow the paste to sit for 15 minutes before wiping clean with a damp cloth.
 That’s it!

 As long as you don’t gouge your glass stovetop, a razor blade won’t do harm to the surface.
-Sometimes stoves come with razor scrapers, but if yours didn’t, you can buy one for about $7 on Amazon.
+Sometimes stoves come with razor scrapers, but if yours didn’t, you can buy one for about $4 on Amazon with Prime or under $2 at Walmart.

-Magic erasers are amazing little things, and they’re pretty inexpensive.
-You can buy them for less than $3 at your grocery store.
+Magic Erasers are amazing little things, and they’re pretty inexpensive.
+You can buy them for about $4 on Amazon.

 Follow these steps for a brand-new looking stove:

-- Squirt some Dawn dish soap all over the cooktop.
+- Squirt some Dawn dish soap all over your glass stove top.

 - Sprinkle baking soda over the Dawn.